#1 Home Improvement Retailer

 What are good ways to get rid of weeds?

-Weeds are likely poking through in the garden beds, even if you put down landscape fabric liner or mulch to keep them at bay.
-Pull out weeds from the root in edible flower or vegetable gardens, and dig up the roots if the weed snapped off without them.
-Be sure to get rid of weeds before they go to seed.
-If you'd like to treat weeds with weed killer, check that it's safe for pollinators and pets — and wear a respirator mask and heavy-duty rubber gloves to ensure that it doesn't touch your skin or your lungs.
+Weeds are likely poking through in the garden beds, even if you put down mulch to keep them at bay.
+Be sure to get them before they go to seed.
+Pull weeds from the root in gardens you'll be eating from, and dig up the roots if the weed snapped off without them.
+If you'd like to treat weeds with weed killer, check that it's safe for pollinators and pets — and wear a respirator and heavy-duty rubber gloves to ensure that the chemical doesn't touch your lungs or skin.

-As the veggies and plants grow, the harvest will be easier to keep healthy.
-You can see evidence of wildlife or other pests eating your produce and act accordingly.
-When your fruits and vegetables mature and are ready to pick, you'll see them right away, so you can enjoy them at their freshest.
-If these same plants grow along the ground, you may miss your first harvest under the shadowy leaves.
+As the veggies and plants grow, keeping your harvest healthy is easier.
+You can see any pests or evidence of wildlife eating your produce and treat the issue as you see fit.
+When your fruits and vegetables are ready to pick, you'll see them immediately, so you can enjoy them at peak freshness.
+If these same plants grow along the ground, it's easy to miss your harvest under the shadowy leaves.
 Supporting the plants as they grow upright means your upkeep will be less overwhelming when they're huge at the end of summer.

 After you've planted your flowers or plants, make sure they're well-fed and hydrated.
 Choose an organic or a synthetic fertilizer that fits your needs and give your garden a boost.
 You can even find one that's formulated for your plants, whether you need a shrub fertilizer, fruit tree fertilizer, or a garden fertilizer blend.
 Only apply as often as suggested on the packaging.
-More is not better here.
 Be sure to water immediately after, as directed, so the plants won't be burned by the fertilizer.

-When you need a break from gardening in the sun, shelter under a patio umbrella or covered gazebo.
-If you have sturdy structures like a shed or house, create shade by attaching sun sails and awnings.
-However, sometimes shade isn't enough because it's extremely humid out.
-That's when a patio mister or misting fan can help cool the air and turn a stifling afternoon into a refreshingly relaxing day.
-Go back to enjoying the sun when that water-cooled air is ready.
+When you need a break from gardening in the sun, shelter beneath a patio umbrella or covered gazebo.
+Attach awnings and shade sails to the house or shed to create shady spots.
+However, sometimes shade isn't enough because it's just too humid out.
+That's when a patio mister or misting fan can help cool the air and transform a stifling afternoon into a relaxing day.
+Go back to swinging in a hammock when that water-cooled air is ready.

 The Home Depot Garden Center at Roosevelt

-As the calendar turns to summer, your landscaping and garden will weather more sun and heat than earlier in the season.
-You'll want to consider how to keep things cool with shade and irrigation.
-Just like we can get sunburned, bulb flowers can dry out and trees can lose their leaves prematurely.
-We've got guidance to help your garden, your lawn, and your family make it through the hotter months.
+As we stretch into the dog days of summer, your garden and landscaping will weather more heat and sun than earlier in the year.
+You'll want to consider how to keep things cool.
+Just like we can get sunburned, grass can get scorched and trees can lose their leaves prematurely.
+We've got advice to make it through the hotter months.

 No matter if your perfect summer includes relaxing, grilling, gardening, or knocking out outdoor DIY projects, we've got you covered.
-Make the most of these early mornings and lengthy evenings to enjoy all the season has to offer.
+Make the most of these lengthy evenings and early mornings to enjoy all the season has to offer.
 Shop online at your leisure, on our app anywhere you like, or in the aisles of your Roosevelt store.

 Nearby Stores